 • Precipitation days: 15.8 days

-The crossing provides different environments and can make for an incredible experience year-round, but for most people we recommend mid-November through till mid-April.
-This is the warmest time of year with the lowest expected rainfall and cloud cover so the chances of getting a great hiking day are increased.
-During November there can still be snow on the ground which makes for an incredible backdrop before things heat up with the nice long days during peak summer before cooling off to crisp mornings and nice stable weather during the start of Autumn.
+The Crossing provides different environments and can make for an incredible experience year-round, but for most people, we recommend mid-November through till mid-April.
+This is the warmest time of year with the lowest expected rainfall and cloud cover, so the chances of getting a great hiking day are increased.
+During November there can still be snow on the ground which makes for an incredible backdrop before things heat up with the beautiful long days during peak summer before cooling off to crisp mornings and nice stable weather during the start of Autumn.

 There are a number of different forecasts that can be used to check the weather for the Tongariro Alpine Crossing, we definitely recommend using the official MetService forecast as it gives a specific forecast for the high point of the track at Red Crater.
 Additionally we always check the Mountain Forecast, especially if there is any snowfall suspected.
 Lastly if you are familiar with synoptic charts, MetVuw provide good charts that give an overview of the weather – be sure to use these charts in conjunction with other forecasts.

-This is where we get serious for a moment, if there is heavy or extended rain forecasted and the wind forecast at Red Crater is over 60km/h we seriously advise trying to plan your hike for another day.
-The track crosses through an alpine region, and if the conditions deteriorate and something goes wrong it can take a long time for help to reach you.
+This is where we get serious for a moment, if there is heavy or extended rain forecasted, the wind forecast at Red Crater is over 60km/h or the temperatures are cold we seriously advise trying to plan your hike for another day.
+Remember this is all just general advice that doesn't account for real time conditions and you must appropriately assess the conditions on the day of your hike and know your own limits to safely hike the Crossing.
+The track crosses through an alpine region, and if the conditions deteriorate and something goes wrong, it can take a long time for help to reach you.
 So please:

 • Plan your trip